MichaelKinsy/DiscMathPromblemRecursiveSolution/README.md

 Compile: javac *.java

 Run: java driver.java

-     then enter number of iterations
-     after calculation enter 1 to run again 2 to leave.
+Then enter number of iterations, after calculation is done enter 1 to run again 2 to leave.